FullGPT/BiciGo-Frontend/README.md

 ## Installation Instructions

-1. Clone the repository from GitHub: `git clone https://github.com/lucas1336/LeadYourWay-OpenSource.git`
+1. Clone the repository from GitHub: `git clone https://github.com/FullGPT/BiciGo-Frontend.git`
-2. Navigate to the project directory: `cd LeadYourWay-OpenSource`
+2. Navigate to the project directory: `cd BiciGo-Frontend`
 3. Install the project dependencies: `npm install`
 4. Start the development server: `ng serve`
 5. Open your browser and navigate to http://localhost:4200